What to do if you can't get the school you want

 Who will be at the appeal?

-As well as three or five members, one officer from the Customer and Support Services directorate will be present to offer advise to the panel on points of law and procedural matters.
+As well as three or five members, one officer from the council's corporate business section will be present to offer advice to the panel on points of law and procedural matters.
 They will take no part in the decision making process.

-In the case of community and voluntary controlled schools, an officer from the Children's Services directorate will attend to explain why a place has not been offered to your child at your preferred school.
+In the case of community and voluntary controlled schools, an officer from children's services will attend to explain why a place has not been offered to your child at your preferred school.
 The head teacher may also attend to give additional information.

-For voluntary aided schools, the reasons for refusing a place will normally be presented by the chair of governors and the headteacher.
+For voluntary aided schools, the reasons for refusing a place will often be presented by the chair of governors and the headteacher.

 You may wish to take a friend with you to the appeal.